 MI, on the other hand, can be readily applied to these and many other models, without the need for specialized software.
 Another attraction of MI is that you can easily do a sensitivity analysis for the possibility that data that are not missing at random.
 So if you really want to be a skilled handler of missing data, you need to be adept at both approaches.

-If you want to learn more about both multiple imputation and maximum likelihood, check out my remote course on Missing Data that will be offered this fall.
+If you want to learn more about both multiple imputation and maximum likelihood, check out my course on Missing Data.